bmershon/d3-equidecompose/README.md

 To decompose a simple source polygon (without holes or self intersections) into another simple subject polygon of equal area:

 1. Triangulate both source and subject polygons.
-2. Decompose each collection of triangles into a common square.
+2. Decompose each collection of triangles into a common square by stacking rectangles formed from each triangle.
 3. Intersect all polygons via [Sutherland-Hodgman clipping](http://bl.ocks.org/bmershon/73a90dd4229f8941b7f79df8b2c8505d) in the overlaid squares.

 #### Geometry Processing

-Several geometry processing tools are needed in order to perform a decomposition:
+Several geometry processing operations are needed in order to perform a decomposition:

-- Cut a polygon with a line segment to produce new polygons.
+- Cut a convex polygon with a line segment to produce new polygons.
-- Cut a collection of polygons with a line segment (possibly at exact vertex locations).
+- Cut a collection of convex polygons with a line segment (possibly at exact vertex locations).
-- Intersect two collections of polygons (using Sutherland-Hodgman clipping).
+- Intersect two collections of convex polygons (using Sutherland-Hodgman clipping).
 - Intersect polygons at **exact** positions, without relying on floating point accuracy.
 - Transform polygons through rigid translations and rotations, preserving exact positioning of vertices when possible.
 Exact positioning is achieved by equating `Object` references for vertices which will be intersected without relying on floating-point accuracy (i.e. if one wishes to know that two vertices are coincident, check that they are the same object, rather than whether they have the same coordinates).